HaxeFoundation/haxe-evolution/proposals/0000-shorthand-nullable-syntax.md

 ---

-The second motivation is that this syntax mashes better with Haxe's design philosophy.
+The second motivation is that this syntax meshes better with Haxe's design philosophy.
 From what I understand, Haxe is looking to be expressive, yet simple with how it is portrayed.
 It should be readable to those who have never programmed in Haxe before.
 While `Null<T>` follows a more common pattern for describing a type "wrapper", and type parameters are a common pattern in nearly all statically-typed languages, the `T?` pattern does an overwhelmingly better job at describing the intent of the code in a much simpler manner.

 Unlike getters/setters or anonymous functions, the syntax for nullable types in other languages with null-safety is pretty much unanimous.
 Going down the [TIOBE Index](https://www.tiobe.com/tiobe-index/) list for June 2020, every language in the top 50 that has `null` and null-safety uses the `T?` syntax (ex: C#, Swift, Dart, Kotlin, etc.).
 Everything else either has nullability for all objects (ex: Java) or has `null` removed from the language (ex: Rust).